goetas/twital/doc/en/source/tags/block.rst

 .. note::

-    To learn more about template inheritance you can read the Twig official documentation.
+    To learn more about template inheritance you can read the `Twig official documentation<http://twig.sensiolabs.org/doc/tags/autoescape.html>`